Spinal Cord Injury

 spinal cord can happen without breaks or dislocations of the vertebrae.

-SCI can be divided into 2 main types of injury:
+SCI can be divided into two main types of injury:

 Complete injury.
 There is no function below the level of the injury.
 This means no feeling or movement.

 Both sides of the body are equally affected.
 Complete injuries can happen at any level